severo/tour_de_france_2019_data/README.md

 # README

-Scrap ranking data from the Tour de France website.
+General ranking data of the Tour de France 2019.
+Scrapped from https://letour.fr.

 ## Data